mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Why Avoid Centralization {#why}

+While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.
+While expected and observed in many kinds of networks {{SCALE-FREE}}, these network effects award asymmetric power to nodes that act as intermediaries to communication, thereby obtaining 'informational and positional advantages' {{INTERMEDIARY-INFLUENCE}}.
+That power can be used to observe behavior (the 'panopticon effect') and shape or even deny behaviour (the 'chokepoint effect').
+Both effects can be used by those actors or the states that they occupy for coercive ends {{WEAPONIZED-INTERDEPENDENCE}}.

-By definition, the Internet is a 'large, heterogeneous collection of interconnected systems' {{?BCP95}}; it is often characterised as a 'network of networks'.
-If a protocol is to considered a part of the Internet, it needs to be suitable for deployment in this model, where networks are  peers who agree to facilitate communication, rather than subservient to each others' requirements.
-A centralised protocol is in danger of violating this requirement by conveying power to a third party.
+As a 'large, heterogeneous collection of interconnected systems' {{?BCP95}} the Internet is often characterised as a 'network of networks'.
+Protocols that are to considered a part of the Internet need to be suitable for deployment in this model -- where networks are peers who agree to facilitate communication, rather than subservient to each others' requirements or subject to coercion by them.

+When applications and services are available from many different providers, the Internet and its users benefit from the resulting competition -- especially when those users can build their own applications and services based upon interoperable standards.
+When a broad set of users become dependent upon a centralised protocol, the central authority effective becomes an essential facility, which encourages abuse of that power.

 Centralized protocols can also preclude the possibility of 'permissionless innovation' -- the ability to deploy new, unforeseen applications without requiring coordination with parties other than those you are communicating with.

-The Internet and its users also benefit from competition when applications and services are available from many different providers -- especially when those users can build their own applications and services based upon interoperable standards.
-When a broad set of users become dependent upon a centralised protocol, the central authority effective becomes an essential facility, which encourages abuse of that power.

 Likewise, the availability of the Internet (as well as applications and services based upon it) improves when there are many ways to obtain access to them.
-While centralized services typically benefit from the focused attention that their role requires, that does not offset the reliability problems introduced by a single point of failure.
+While centralized services typically benefit from the focused attention that their elevated role requires, when they do fail, the resulting loss of availability can have disproportionate impact.

 To summarize, Internet protocols avoid centralization because allowing it would allow the Internet (or some part of it) to be captured by a single entity, effectively turning it into a 'walled garden' that fails to meet the architectural design goals of and user expectations for the Internet.

-# Kinds of Centralization {#kinds}
+# How Centralization Happens {#kinds}

 Not all centralization of Internet protocols is equal; there are several different types, each with its own properties.
 The subsections below list some and recommend how they should be handled.